shinaayomiadebisi/shinaayomiadebisi/README.md

 <a href=""><img alt="Instagram" src="https://img.shields.io/badge/instagram-shinaayomi.ul-red"></a>
 <a href=""><img alt="Twitter" src="https://img.shields.io/badge/twitter-shinaayomi__ul-blue"></a>
 </p>

+---

+# To determine my years of experience with Github, here is my old github account: ![https://github.com/shinaayomi]{Link}

 <!--
 **shinaayomiadebisi/shinaayomiadebisi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.